wellwelwel/poku/README.md

 - Designed to be highly intuitive
 - Compatible with **Coverage** tools
 - [**Node.js**][node-version-url], [**Bun**][bun-version-url] and [**Deno**][deno-version-url] compatibility
-- Zero configurations, except you want
 - Allows both **API (_in-code_)** and **CLI** usage
 - Poku adapts to your test, not the other way around
 - You can use **Poku**'s `assert` with every test runner you want
+- Zero configurations and external dependencies (_except you want them_)
 - [**And much more!**](https://poku.dev)

 ---